YouTube - P-47 Thunderbolt

 The P-47 Thunderbolt had extended landing gear in order to provide clearance for its 12 foot diameter propeller.
 It had an air conditioned cockpit and heating in the gun bay to insure that the machine guns would not jam due to freezing.
 Later aircraft were equipped with engine water injection for use during "emergency war power" maneuvers.

 The P-47 Thunderbolt model D was able to carry 1,000 lb. bombs under each wing along with a center drop tank.
+From January to June of 1945, P-47 Thunderbolt aircraft dropped an average of 541 tons of bombs each day.

 The first P-47 Thunderbolt aircraft models produced were called "razorback".
 When the aircraft got its bubble canopy, all around pilot visibility improved significantly.
 However, with the removal of the razor back, a small dorsal fin had to be added in front of the vertical stabilizer to restore some stability to the aircraft.